Arkhorse/IronyModManager/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Use this template to suggest new features
-title: ''
+title: "[Feature Name]"
-labels: Feature Request
+labels: Feature Request, Unassigned
 assignees: ''

 ---